GGN-2015/MachineLearningAndPython2023/Question2/README.md

 However, this approach is not advisable.
 For example, when we study the probability of breast cancer, we may fall into an obvious shortcut: from the perspective of the samples, the probability of women getting breast cancer is often higher than that of men.
 However, our classifier is meant to classify issues related to breast cancer, not to classify the gender of samples.
 Therefore, I plan to measure the loudness of the songs first and divide the music segments into several categories based on different loudness levels.
 Then, I will further design classification algorithms within each category.

-## Question2: Given a music segment with vocals, analyze whether the voice in this segment is "male," "female," or "child."
+## Question2: Given a music segment with vocals, analyze whether the voice in this segment is "male voice" or "non-male voice"

+**In my previous homework submission, I intended to express the question of distinguishing "male voice" and "non-male voice", but I used an inappropriate expression.
+Thank you very much for your suggestions on the modification.**

 Similar to the previous question, frequency spectrum features are often important features in audio analysis.
 However, as we focus on issues related to vocals, the "Mel-frequency cepstral coefficients (MFCC)" may be more appropriate than commonly used frequency spectrum.
 Additionally, we may need to apply pre-emphasis to the frequency features to highlight the vocal parts.